goodwjak/CS361_project_one/README.md

 USAGE:

-To use the Microservice for heatmaps:
+To use the Microservice for heatmaps:<br>
 1.) start the micro service in the dir with "cargo run" 2.) use JS to record mouse x,y data on clicks into a array.
 3.)
 POST the data to the microservice using the format below: